altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "I will take my leave."<br/>

-Eric stood at attention and left the room briskly.
+Eric stood at attention and left the room briskly.<br/>

-Regis tidied up the necessary documents and left for Altina's room with the bundle of papers in hand.
+Regis tidied up the necessary documents and left for Altina's room with the bundle of papers in hand.<br/>

-He passed by the dining hall on his way there.
+He passed by the dining hall on his way there.<br/>

 "Hya..."<br/>

-He heard a faint scream.
+He heard a faint scream.<br/>

 "Hmmm?"<br/>

 He headed into the dining hall.
 The tables were clean and arranged neatly as usual.
-The clock on the wall indicated the time to be 2pm.
+The clock on the wall indicated the time to be 2pm.<br/>

-The officers had been mobilized for the training by Jerome, no one was around.
+The officers had been mobilized for the training by Jerome, no one was around.<br/>

-Regis noticed the rag that was left on the table.
+Regis noticed the rag that was left on the table.<br/>

 Clarisse was the one cleaning this hall.
-If it's her, she wouldn't leave her job half done...
+If it's her, she wouldn't leave her job half done...<br/>

 There were always exceptions.
-It won't take much time to bring the rag from the hall to the kitchen.
+It won't take much time to bring the rag from the hall to the kitchen.<br/>

-Regis took the rag on the table.
+Regis took the rag on the table.<br/>

-It was wet, meaning it was being used just now.
+It was wet, meaning it was being used just now.<br/>

 "...
 Did something urgent happen?"<br/>

-Faint sounds could be heard coming from the kitchen.
+Faint sounds could be heard coming from the kitchen.<br/>

 Someone was probably preparing for dinner?
-That might be Clarisse.
+That might be Clarisse.<br/>

-Regis walked towards the passage leading to the kitchen.
+Regis walked towards the passage leading to the kitchen.<br/>

 "Erm, sorry for intruding..."<br/>

-He said as he peeped inside.
+He said as he peeped inside.<br/>

-The kitchen was a semi-circle that seemed to protrude out of the tower.
+The kitchen was a semi-circle that seemed to protrude out of the tower.<br/>

-The preparation stations were on either side of the stove.
+The preparation stations were on either side of the stove.<br/>

 Standing there were a skinny man with fox-like slit eyes in military uniform and a boulder like giant man.
-They were inspector Becker and escort officer Boislow.
+They were inspector Becker and escort officer Boislow.<br/>

 And opposite them--

-A girl with her brown hair tied behind her and wearing a blue maid uniform was lying on the floor.
+A girl with her brown hair tied behind her and wearing a blue maid uniform was lying on the floor.<br/>

-Regis suspected his eyes weren't working.
+Regis suspected his eyes weren't working.<br/>

 "...
 Wha!?"<br/>

-The girl who lifted her head was definitely Clarisse.
+The girl who lifted her head was definitely Clarisse.<br/>

-After glancing this way, she lowered her eyes.
+After glancing this way, she lowered her eyes.<br/>

 "Sir Regis... you can't come here..."<br/>

 "What are you... doing!?"<br/>

-Becker snorted.
+Becker snorted.<br/>

 "Hmmp, you didn't give the things you should give, so I came to look for replacements.
 Or did you change your mind?"<br/>